gohugoio/hugoDocs/content/en/functions/js/Batch.md

 Each [`Resource`][] will be of media type `application/javascript` or `text/css`.

-In a template you would typically handle one group with a given `ID` (e.g. scripts for the current section).
+In a template you would typically handle one group with a given `ID` (e.g., scripts for the current section).
 Because of the concurrent build, this needs to be done in a [`templates.Defer`][] block:

 > [!note]
 > The [`templates.Defer`][] acts as a synchronisation point to handle scripts added concurrently by different templates.
 If you have a setup with where the batch is created in one go (in one template), you don't need it.